- A gunman shot and injured two Gainesville Police officers before being fatally shot on East University Avenue on Wednesday morning.

 The officer began to engage the vehicle when the suspect got out and started shooting, GPD said.
 Two other officers were also responding and came under fire.

 Law enforcement closed East University Avenue between Waldo Road and Hawthorne Road.
-The closed scene left the red car in the middle of University Avenue along with all three responding GPD vehicle where they stopped.
+The closed scene left the red car in the middle of University Avenue, along with all three responding GPD vehicles, where they stopped.

 The Florida Department of Law Enforcement is conducting the investigation because of the officer-involved shooting.